amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 ## Using the .NET SDK

 The Dapr .NET SDK provides language specific support for .NET Core developers.
 In the following example, the call to the `HttpClient.PostAsync()` is replaced with the `DaprClient.InvokeBindingAsync()` method.
-This specialized method simplifies invoking a configured output resource:
+This specialized method simplifies invoking a configured output binding:

 ```csharp
 private async Task SendSMSAsync([FromServices] DaprClient daprClient)